$L^2$-Dolbeault resolutions and Nadel vanishing on weakly pseudoconvex complex spaces with singular Hermitian metrics: Positivity of curvature currents and bigness on compact space

 \section{Positivity of curvature currents and bigness on compact space}

 Singular positivity admits the following reformulation in terms of curvature currents.

 \begin{proposition} Let $X$ be a complex space of pure dimension $n$ and $L\longrightarrow X$ be a holomorphic line bundle with a singular Hermitian metric $h$.
-We obtain the following. \begin{itemize} \item If $h$ is singular semi-positive, then $\iO{L,h}\geq0$ on $X$ in the sense of currents. \item If $h$ is singular positive, then for any Hermitian metric $\omega$ on $X$, there exists a positive smooth function $\varepsilon:X\longrightarrow\bb{R}_{>0}$ such that $\iO{L,h}\geq\varepsilon\omega$ on $X$ in the sense of currents. \end{itemize} Furthermore, if $X$ is normal, or if any weight function is locally bounded from above in a neighborhood of $\xs$, then the converse also holds. \end{proposition}
+We obtain the following. \begin{itemize} \item If $h$ is singular semi-positive, then $\iO{L,h}\geq0$ on $X$ in the sense of currents. \item If $h$ is singular positive, then for any Hermitian metric $\omega$ on $X$, there exists a positive smooth function $\varepsilon:X\longrightarrow\bb{R}_{>0}$ such that $\iO{L,h}\geq\varepsilon\omega$ on $X$ in the sense of currents. \end{itemize} Furthermore, the converse also holds if $X$ is normal, or if any weight function is locally bounded from above in a neighborhood of $\xs$ and $X$ is locally irreducible. \end{proposition}

 \begin{proof} Since positivity is a local property, it suffices to choose an arbitrary neighborhood $U$ admitting a trivialization $\tau:L|_U\overset{\simeq}{\longrightarrow}U\times\bb{C}$ and a holomorphic embedding $\iota:U\hookrightarrow\bb{C}^N$, and to show that $\lara{\iO{L,h}}{\phi}\geq0$ for any strongly positive test form $\phi\in\scr{D}_X^{n-1,n-1}(U)$, which can be written as $\phi=\rho\cdot i^{(n-1)^2}\eta\wedge\overline{\eta}$ for suitable forms $\rho\in\scr{D}(X,\bb{R}_{\geq0})$ and $\eta\in\cal{E}_X^{n-1,0}(U)$.
 Let $\varphi$ be a weight function of $h$ with respect to a trivialization $\tau$ and $\pi:\tx\longrightarrow X$ be a canonical desingularization.
 Since plurisubharmonicity is preserved under holomorphic maps (see \cite{GR56}), the curvature current $\iO{\pi^*L,\pi^*h}\geq0$ holds on $\tx$.
 Therefore, we obtain